-For women who have a normal menstrual cycle, the first sign of pregnancy is usually a missed period or a period that is much lighter than usual.
-If you experience a missed period, it is recommended that you take a pregnancy test.
+For women who have a regular menstrual cycle, the first sign of pregnancy is usually a missed period or a period that is much lighter than usual.
+If you experience a missed period, health professionals recommend that you take a pregnancy test.
 A missed period is one of the most reliable indicators of pregnancy, other than a positive test result.

-Increased sensitivity to taste and smell are often reported.
-You may also experience cravings for certain foods, changed in which foods you like and a metallic taste in your mouth.
+Women commonly report and increased sensitivity to taste and smell.
+You may also experience cravings for certain foods, changed which foods you like, and have a metallic taste in your mouth.

-Morning sickness may begin about 6 weeks after your last period.
-This can occur at any time of day, not just in the morning.
+Morning sickness may begin about six weeks after your last period.
+Unlike what the name suggests, morning sickness can occur at any time of day, not just in the morning.
 Morning sickness can be a feeling of nausea and/or vomiting.

-You may feel the need to urinate more often than usual in the day or night.
+You may feel the need to urinate more often than normal during the day or night.